PatientWolfx/Phone_pulse_data_visualization_and_exploration/README.md

       cd path/
       goto step4

- # Thank you have a nice day
+ # Thank you have a nice day!